Master's - Doctor of Nursing Practice Fast Track Program

 - Experience working in a professional nursing role

 - Submit graduate application (graduate application fee will be waived)

-- Obtain two letters of recommendation, one from UMass Lowell Master’s faculty and one from a current or recent employer
+- Two letters of recommendation, one from UMass Lowell Master’s faculty and one from a current or recent employer

-- Submit a purpose statement that specifies immediate and long-term professional goals, relevant work history, academic honors/awards received, and your professional aspirations as a nurse prepared with a DNP degree
+- Statement of purpose specifying immediate and long-term professional goals, relevant work history, academic honors/awards received, and your professional aspirations as a DNP

 What happens if I am accepted?

 - Accepted Master’s students can take up to 6 credits of graduate-level (500 or higher) courses which can be counted toward both Master’s and DNP degrees.
 Courses taken must satisfy both DNP and MS degree requirements.
 Course options: 33:552 Social, Cultural and Policy Issues in Health Care (this required MS course would fulfill the DNP program elective requirement).

 - One of the following required DNP courses would fulfill the MS program elective requirement: 32.512 Operations Analysis for Quality Improvement or 32.607 Healthcare Information Systems

 - Before graduating from the MS program, students must meet with their DNP program advisor and develop a course plan for the DNP program.

 - Within 6 months of completing the MS program, students in the Fast Track MS to DNP program must show evidence of passing an APRN certification exam and obtain a state license to practice as an APRN.